Finding A Fabulous Ancillary Provider on A Tight Budget

 Ancillary services are one of the fastest-growing sectors of the health care industry, representing almost 30 per cent of the medical dollars spent today.
 With the ever-rising costs of health care, ancillary service providers are often a prudent and cost-effective alternative to expensive outpatient hospital and doctor services.

-One can find ancillary services generally located in one of these three different facilities: hospitals, medical offices or free-standing diagnostic testing facilities.
+One can find a list of ancillary services ancillary services generally located in one of these three different facilities: hospitals, medical offices or free-standing diagnostic testing facilities.
 An excellent example of an ancillary service in a hospital would be the pharmacy.
 Another example is when your doctor would run a test on you in his office, such as measuring the level of triglycerides in a patient’s blood.
 In a medical setting, doctors can operate an ancillary service practice.
 On the other hand, free-standing diagnostic testing centres have medical staff that can provide ancillary services similar to those provided in hospitals and medical offices.

 Ancillary services for primary care